 1. Use high-value rewards for positive reinforcement

-Reinforcement is important.
-Start your training with high-value treats that your dog may not get on a regular basis.
+As is the case for most dog training commands, reinforcement is essential.
+In the beginning, use high-value treats that your pup doesn’t get on a regular basis.
 A small baggie of cooked chicken or hot dog bites, or perhaps string cheese or jerky, can be very motivating.
 If it’s nice and stinky, that helps!

 2. Non-food rewards work, too

-“If you grab the leash, the dog knows he’s going for a walk,” Ulbrich explains.”Tell them to come and if he obeys, then get the leash out.”
+For most dogs, going for a walk is a reward.
+“If you grab the leash, the dog knows he’s going for a walk,” Ulbrich explains.”Tell him to come and if he obeys, then get the leash out.”

-Even if your dog doesn’t obey immediately, he’ll soon associate “come” with fun rewards if he hears an audible clue—the leash, his ball, etc.—after being called.
+Even if your dog doesn’t obey immediately, he’ll soon associate “come” with fun rewards if he hears an audible clue—the leash, his ball, etc.—after hearing the command.
 You can also use verbal praise and petting to reward your dog for obeying.
 This can work well if your dog is already pretty good with this command.

-“Use walks, dinner, toys, and treats as backup to continually reinforce ‘come’ as a positive, happy thing,” Ulbrich adds.
+“Use walks, dinner, toys, and tasty treats to continually reinforce ‘come’ as a positive, happy thing,” Ulbrich adds.

 Just as you don’t expect your 5-year-old child to go from Kindergarten to 8th grade in one year, don’t expect your dog to either.
-Ulbrich says levels of obedience are like grade levels and you can’t expect your dog to start off at high-school level right away.
+Ulbrich says levels of obedience are like grade levels and you can’t expect your dog to start off at the high-school level.

 “If your dog is a C student indoors, he’ll be an F student outdoors.”